Quite some time ago now I posted one of my favourite stretches for runners to ease the often painful symptoms of piriformis syndrome.

 Can you run with Piriformis Syndrome?

-Be sure to always perform a through warm-up incorporating gentle hip mobility drills and glute activation exercises.
+Be sure to always perform a thorough warm-up incorporating gentle hip mobility drills and glute activation exercises.

 However… be careful if you try to run with piriformis syndrome, and listen to your body.
 If you feel your pain worsening during a run be sure to stop.